 Search for keywords like “digital planner” “digital planning” “free planner stickers” etc. and you will get so many resources to look through that you can be on there for days.
 I made a board of a few I thought were a good place to start, in case you’re overwhelmed by the results of your keyword searches.
 For free stickers, I suggest checking out Victoria Thatcher’s site.
 You can easily turn her free planner stickers into digital stickers using the Good Notes crop function and the Magic Eraser app (more on that in my last post).

 I hope these resources help you on the next stage of your planning journey.
 There are plenty more out there, just check the usual options: YouTube, Pinterest, and Etsy.
+[Interested in starting you own Etsy shop rather than buying from someone else’s?
+I’d love it if you used my referral link to sign up.
+You’ll get 40 free listings if you use this link!]
 Also, if you are looking for a digital bullet journal or notebook, I’ve made a few options that I discuss in this post.

 If you’re not just a planner lover but also a teacher, you might want to check out this post about organizing your digital files into a system that works for you.
 My blog is all about teaching tips, tools, and resources, so you might also want to look around my blog for more teaching-related advice.